stem-discord/public/faq.md

 ## Q: How do I use `@Tex`?

 ❯ `@Tex` is a high quality LaTeX rendering and maths bot.
 We mainly use it to render beautiful maths in LaTeX or interact with Wolfram Alpha.
-Check this out for detailed commands for Latex: https://www.ntg.nl/doc/biemesderfer/ltxcrib.pdf
+Check this out for detailed commands for Latex: [LaTeX help](https://www.ntg.nl/doc/biemesderfer/ltxcrib.pdf)

 ❯ `@Tex` will render anything you put between two dollar signs `${math stuff}$` in latex (example: `This is normal text and $\frac{x}{2}$ was a beautiful fraction in Latex`).